Gun-Shot1/Slash-cmd-python/README.md

-A simple and efficient slash command handler for your bots by 🔪GunShot🔪.
+A simple and efficient slash command handler for your bots by.
+🔪GunShot🔪.

 Libraries needed are -